How to create a model of how your digital health product works and choose measures for your evaluation.

 Next, they considered how the functions of their product would help users to reach those outcomes.
 For example:

-User increases level of exercise week by week
+Outcomes (short-term): User engages with app (downloads it and uses it).
+User increases level of exercise week by week.

-User is less likely to suffer from poor health related to lack of physical activity
+Outcomes (long-term): User maintains good fitness levels.
+User is less likely to suffer from poor health related to lack of physical activity.

 Decide what to measure

 When planning your evaluation, you need to choose appropriate measures of your product’s effectiveness.
 Think about the health outcomes you expect from your product, such as making people more active.
 How will you know whether you have achieved them?

 Health indicators are measurable signs of the impact your digital health product is having on people’s health and wellbeing.
 They include behaviours, attitudes and skills.
 For example, an indicator of improved physical fitness could be level of physical activity.

 Choosing relevant indicators will help you to understand what impact your digital health product is having.

 If you don’t already know which health outcomes your digital health product is trying to influence, create a model of how your product works.
 The indicators you choose should be closely related to your chosen health outcomes.
 For each outcome you want to measure, you’ll need at least one indicator.